PortnovAlex80/MarsCleanArch/README.md

-# Welcome to NASA's Mars Rover Project
+# Blessed by Uncle Bob: NASA's Mars Rover Project with Clean Architecture

 _Note: This is an unofficial project and is in no way affiliated with NASA.
 All mentions of NASA and Elon Musk are intended purely in jest._